kevinlinxc/badapple-irl/badapple-irl/README.md

 coordinates to try and coordinate moves was probably dumb, and that it would be much faster to just create "diffs", where I have an image that has additions in green and removals in red.
 This would allow me to quickly memorize a few moves and remove them.
-Assuming that each move instead takes 1 second using this method, this gives 1605 minutes, 26.5 hours, or just over a day.
-This is totally feasible! (narrator: it was not totally feasible.
+Assuming that each move instead takes 1 second using this method, this gives 1605 minutes, 26.5 hours, or just over a day (or three days for a sane person).
+This is totally feasible!

+(narrator: it was not
+totally feasible.
 It took over 50 days.
-1 second per apple was way too ambitious, removals may be that fast but additions take a long time and you have to move around the canvas to place apples too.)
+1 second per apple was way too ambitious, removals may be that fast but additions take a long time, and you have to move around the canvas to place apples too.
+This whole project was just a chain of underestimations followed by sunken cost fallacies, and it was so worth it)

 ## main.ipynb
-This is the file I used to output frames, downsampled frames, and diff frames.
+This is the file I used to output frames, downsampled frames, and importantly, diff frames.
 It was easier to use a notebook so I could repeat imports and reuse objects and code while running stuff separately.
 The images created are used in workflow.py.
+At this point, I wanted to use the travelling salesman problem to optimize the order of apples moved in a single frame, but this was too much effort and the result wasn't very good (but TSP makes a comeback later).

 ## workflow.py
 Streamlit web-app that lets me go through the frames and see the diffs easily on the TV while